John the Baptist: John and Elijah

-In Josephus' Antiquities of the Jews
+In Josephus's Antiquities of the Jews

 An account of John the Baptist is found in all extant manuscripts of the Antiquities of the Jews (book 18, chapter 5, 2) by Flavius Josephus (37–100):

 According to this passage, the execution of John was blamed for the defeat Herod suffered.
 Some have claimed that this passage indicates that John died near the time of the destruction of Herod's army in AD 36.
-However, in a different passage, Josephus states that the end of Herod's marriage with Aretas' daughter (after which John was killed) was only the beginning of hostilities between Herod and Aretas, which later escalated into the battle.
+However, in a different passage, Josephus states that the end of Herod's marriage with Aretas's daughter (after which John was killed) was only the beginning of hostilities between Herod and Aretas, which later escalated into the battle.

 Biblical scholar John Dominic Crossan differentiates between Josephus's account of John and Jesus, saying, "John had a monopoly, but Jesus had a franchise."
 To get baptized, Crossan writes, a person went only to John; to stop the movement one only needed to stop John (therefore his movement ended with his death).
 Jesus invited all to come and see how he and his companions had already accepted the government of God, entered it and were living it.
 Such a communal praxis was not just for himself, but could survive without him, unlike John's movement.